kengoon/Automator/README.md

 # WELCOME TO AUTOMATOR

-This is a programm that do automations on your system tested system:
+This is a programm that do automations on your system.

+Tested system:
   - windows10 (build 19043.1237)
   - ubuntu 20.04
   - raspbian 10